n0dec/MalwLess/README.md

 # MalwLess Simulation Tool (MST)
 **`MalwLess`** is a open source tool developed in C# for blue teams that allows you to test your SIEM and security systems.
-Basically you can simulate the behaviour of a malicious attack or system compromise without the need to run processes or exploit the network.
+Basically you can simulate the behaviour of a malicious attack or system compromise **without the need to run processes or exploits in the network**.
 It provides a framework based on rules that anyone can write, so when a new technique or attack comes out you can write your own `rules` and share it a with the community.

 These rules are parsed and written directly to the Windows EventLog.